rafidmorshedi/suss-website-redesign/pages/tojoin.md

 Print out the membership form below, fill it out and post it to SUSS at the address listed on the top of the form with a cheque or money made out to Sydney University Speleological Society

-​
-## * Why become a member
-​
-Club members have priority on registering for trips, if a trip fills up, non members will be asked to join or forfeit their place.
-If you have been or intend to come on multiple trips and live in Sydney it is reasonable to expect you to join.
-We charge $30 per trip for non-members, this can go towards full membership in that calendar year if you decide to do so later (so keep your receipts!).

 <a class="radius button small" href="{{ site.url }}{{ site.baseurl }}/assets/membership_form.pdf">Download a membership form now ›</a>